automatic-controls/powerbi/README.md

 1. A scheduled task (daily at 4:00AM) on **ACES-Utility2** with name *PostgreSQL Database Backup* executes a batch script: [*./postgresql-backup/backup.bat*](./postgresql-backup/backup.bat).
 2. The script exports a few tables from the PostgreSQL database as CSV files.
 A maximum of 5 distinct backups can be saved at the same time.

-If an error occurs at any step in the process, the batch script is configured to notify a channel in [Microsoft Teams].
+If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./postgresql-backup/log.txt*.

 ### [synchrony](./synchrony/)